falkenber9/falcon/README.md

 *Fast Analysis of LTE Control channels* (FALCON) is an open-source software collection for real-time analysis of radio resources in private or commercial LTE/LTE-A networks.
 Based on srsLTE library v18.12 (https://github.com/srsLTE/srsLTE), the software can be run on a plain x86 general purpose PCs with any compatible SDR.

 The software is an alternative to IMDEA OWL (https://git.networks.imdea.org/nicola_bui/imdeaowl) which provides comparable functionalities for long-term monitoring of LTE cells.
 Other than OWL, FALCON additionally targets use cases which require short-term monitoring, mobility or non-ideal radio conditions.
-For conveniance purposes, the interface is mostly kept compatible to OWL and an updated port of OWL is also included into the framework.
+For convenience purposes, the interface is mostly kept compatible with OWL and an updated port of OWL is also included in the framework.

 FALCON is released under the AGPLv3 license.